digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since some form of uniqueness for ledger data is necessary in many cases, we list some strategies to achieve it in Canton
-without being locked into a UCK domain.
+without being locked into a UCK synchronizer.
 The strategies' applicability depends on your contracts and the deployment setup of your application.
 In general, none of the strategies apply to the case where creations and deletions of contracts with keys are delegated.